 Finally, for serious personal injuries that lead to hospital stays, a cap on medical malpractice damages could affect your livelihood as well.
 Should your car accident injury turn into something more severe due to the fault of a medical professional, your non-economic damages would be limited to $250,000.

-Have Specific Questions About California Car Accident Compensation Laws?
-Ask a Lawyer
+Have Specific Questions About a California Car Accident Claim?
+Ask a California Car Accident Lawyer

 As you can see, the limits on damages in car accident claims in California are few and only affect a narrow subset of claimants.
 This is good for drivers who are seriously injured and need larger awards to cover their expenses, but it also makes predicting the value of your claim very difficult unless you deal with car accidents regularly.

 Speak with a personal injury attorney in California to learn the strength of your car accident case and the amount of compensation available for your case.
 Many personal injury lawyers, who are experienced with personal injury law, and their law firms offer a free initial consultation and can help you better understand your legal rights.
 Again, keep in mind that you should act promptly because of the time limit.